epfl-ada/ada-2021-project-chilldatagroup/README.md

 5. When quoted by others, can we obtain a feel of support rate based on sentiment analysis?
 6. After 2016, does exposure of vocabulary/shorter sentences improves odds of success?

-Additional dataset:
+**Additional dataset:**
 1. Election results (House and Senate): https://electionlab.mit.edu/data
 2. Movie statistics: https://www.kaggle.com/rounakbanik/the-movies-dataset
 3. Dataset for reading statistics?

-Methods:
+**Methods:**
-1. Get politician dataset (2015-), clean the name format, find quotations in Quotebank, both quoted and as most possible speaker
+1. Get politician dataset (2015-), clean the name format, find quotations in Quotebank, both being quoted and as most possible speaker
 2. Obtain the time series quotation/exposure data, with major event (election) marked
+3. Train a machine learning model to predict result based on cadidates quotation/exposure data
+4. Find a NLP model to determine the attitude of quotations toward the public figure mentioned in the quote
+5. Analyze the vocabulary and sentence length of quotations said by candidate, before 2016 and after.

 To ask on Friday:
-•	Data size: shall we just explicitly say the size?
+1. Data size: shall we just explicitly say the size?
-•	What’s in the data: mathematical details in the Notebook?
+2. What’s in the data: mathematical details in the Notebook?
 Jupyter or readme?